moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 --- abstract

-This specification defines an common Catalog specification for streaming formats implementing the MOQ Transport Protocol [MOQTransport].
+This specification defines an Common Catalog specification for streaming formats implementing the MOQ Transport Protocol [MOQTransport].
 Media over QUIC Transport (MOQT) defines a publish/subscribe based unified media delivery protocol for delivering media for streaming and interactive applications over QUIC.
-The Catalog describes the content made available by a publisher, including information necessary for track selection, subscription and initialization.
+The Catalog describes the content made available by a publisher, including information necessary for subscribers to select, subscribe and initialize tracks.

 --- middle